Writing Apps 7 min

 Choosing between ProWritingAid and AutoCrit depends on your writing needs.

-If you’re looking for a comprehensive writing assistant that combines line editing, grammar checking, and developmental feedback, ProWritingAid is the better choice.
+If you’re looking for a comprehensive writing toolkit that combines line editing, developmental feedback, and help to market your book, ProWritingAid is the better choice.
 It provides detailed analysis, actionable suggestions, and integrations across multiple platforms, making it ideal for writers of all genres who want sentence-level refinement and big-picture insights in one tool.

-On the other hand, AutoCrit is tailored for fiction writers who want developmental editing and storytelling feedback rather than grammar corrections.
+On the other hand, AutoCrit is tailored for fiction writers who want developmental editing and storytelling feedback.
 It offers genre-specific insights, story analysis, and AI-powered tools like the Inspiration Studio, making it great for authors focused on narrative structure, pacing, and character development.
-However, it lacks line editing features, such as a built-in grammar checker and paraphrasing tool, and a clear privacy policy regarding AI training.
+However, it doesn’t integrate with popular writing apps, limiting people to its own web editor.
+Its grammar checker is also more basic, lacking advanced suggestions, a real-time mode, and a customizable style guide—all things that can enhance the line-editing experience.

-Ultimately, if you need an all-in-one editing tool, ProWritingAid is the more versatile and cost-effective option.
-But if you’re a fiction writer prioritizing story development over grammar and style, AutoCrit may be worth exploring.
+Ultimately, if you need an all-in-one editing tool that works where you write, ProWritingAid is the more versatile and cost-effective option.
+But if you’re a fiction writer prioritizing story development and happy to work across multiple tools, AutoCrit may be worth exploring.

 Happy writing.